 In fact, ethnic foods seem to pervade all aspects of a menu.
-National Restaurant Association's What's Hot list cited ethnic-inspired appetizers (tempura, taquitos, kabobs, hummus) and breakfast items (chorizo scrambled eggs, coconut milk pancakes) as trendy items this year.
+National Restaurant Association's What's Hot list cited ethnic-inspired appetizers (tempura, taquitos, kabobs, hummus) and breakfast items (chorizo sausage and eggs, coconut milk pancakes) as trendy items this year.

-When it comes to the currently most popular ethnic cuisines, regional ethnic ranks first, followed by fusion, Southeast Asian (Thai, Vietnamese, Burmese, Malaysian), Peruvian and Latin American cuisine in the fifth spot.
+When it comes to the currently most popular ethnic foods, regional ethnic ranks first, followed by fusion, Southeast Asian (Thai, Vietnamese, Burmese, Malaysian), Peruvian, and Latin American cuisine in the fifth spot.
 Beyond that, African and North African, Mediterranean, even Belgian cuisines find spots on the extended list.

 "Some say Korean is the next big thing, but we're only really seeing that in small flavor enhancements like barbecue marinades and sauces," says Kathy Hayden, an analyst at Chicago-based foodservice research firm Mintel.
 That's not to mention the "fusion" Asian tacos made popular by food trucks out West.
-"Then we have the whole Pan-Asian crossover, where menus aren't really true to any one cuisine, but instead we're seeing more subtle influences from Vietnamese, Thailand and other Pacific Rim countries."
+"Then we have the whole Pan-Asian crossover, where menus aren't really true to any one cuisine – but instead, we're seeing more subtle influences from Vietnam, Thailand and other Pacific Rim countries."

 Moroccan is the most up-and-coming cuisine, with nearly four out of 10 consumers interested.
 When it comes to Thai, three out of 10 consumers said they are interested in the spicy-sweet dishes.

 About the same proportion are also willing to try items with Mediterranean influences, including French and Greek fare, according to Technomic.
-Roti Mediterranean Grill, in particular, has been growing strong, with a menu revolving around pita bread sandwiches, fresh salad mixes, marinated vegetables and fire-roasted proteins like Mediterranean-spiced chicken, steak kabobs, combined with more Middle Eastern influences like falafel, hummus, baba gannoush, and tomato and cucumber salad.
+Roti Mediterranean Grill, in particular, has been growing strong, with a menu revolving around pita bread sandwiches, fresh salad mixes, marinated vegetables, and fire-roasted proteins like Mediterranean-spiced chicken and steak kabobs – combined with more Middle Eastern influences like falafel, hummus, baba ganoush, and tomato and cucumber salad.